DAILY DISCIPLINE #136

 Day 10- The fact that most of Christ's miracles had been performed in these three cities made them very privileged.
 They had been able to personally hear the Lord speak and witness the power of God.
 If any people should have believed that He was the Son of God it should have been these men and women.

 Day 11- What were the sins of these people?
-It was unbelief and this produced in them indifference towards Christ.
-They didn't do anything against Christ.
-They just disregarded him.
+It was first unbelief and this produced in them indifference towards Christ.
+Most people didn't do anything against Christ -- they just disregarded him.

 Matthew 22: 5